mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

 2) From the online host send Transaction file to the person whom you want to send MWC.

-3) Wait for singed transaction file to be returned and save to USB stick.
+3) Wait for signed transaction file to be returned and save to USB stick.

 4) Move the USB stick to the "Cold Wallet".